tylerzak/ticket-lifecycle/README.md

 <img src="https://i.gyazo.com/56ca05a0fe4599f71daf553487155800.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A customer is opening a new ticket under the Business Critical Outage help topic.
-The issue reported is that the online banking system is down.
+When users encounter an issue that requires assistance, they can submit a support ticket with relevant details.
+For example, a customer opens a new ticket under the "Business Critical Outage" category, reporting that the online banking system is down.
 </p>
 <br />